OpenGeoVis/PVGeo/docs/index.md

 <div style="float: left; margin:10px 10px 10px 10px"" class="LI-profile-badge"  data-version="v1" data-size="large" data-locale="en_US" data-type="horizontal" data-theme="light" data-vanity="bane-sullivan"><a class="LI-simple-link" href='https://www.linkedin.com/in/bane-sullivan?trk=profile-badge'>Linkedin: Bane Sullivan</a></div>

 Unless otherwise specified, all code and documentation distributed here were produced by [Bane Sullivan](http://banesullivan.com), undergraduate research assistant in the Geophysics Department at the Colorado School of Mines under Dr. Whitney J. Trainor-Guitton.
-Feel free to contact Bane for questions or for custom filters/readers to visualize geoscience data through the [Issues page](https://github.com/banesullivan/ParaViewGeophysics/issues)
+Feel free to contact Bane for questions through his contact information on [his website](http://banesullivan.com) or for custom filters/readers to visualize geoscience data through the [Issues page](https://github.com/banesullivan/ParaViewGeophysics/issues)

 <div style="float: left; margin:10px 10px 10px 10px"" </div>

 ## Outline of Goals
-These are the goals to achieve through publishing this repository but not necessarily the goals of the research project from which this repository was developed.

 * Develop and document geoscientific plugins for ParaView.
 These plugins will take advantage of ParaView and VTK’s Python wrapping and use the Python Programmable Filter in ParaView.
 The advantage to using Python Programmable filters is that they are easily modified by the end user and can be wrapped in XML to create a GUI for its use in ParaView while having the option to directly edit the source code live in ParaView.

-    * **Readers:** Plugins that read common geoscientific and geophysical spatial data files (GSLIB, UBC mesh, ESRI grid, etc.).
+    * **Readers:** A reader puts data from files into proper ParaView data structures on the pipeline.
+These are plugins that read common geoscientific and geophysical spatial data files (GSLIB, UBC mesh, etc.).
 Also make readers that read common raw data files (packed binary floats, delimited ASCII, etc.)

-    * **Filters:** Plugins that perform post-processing analysis of geoscientific data for visualization.
+    * **Filters:** A filter modifies, transforms, combines, analyses, etc. data on the ParaView pipeline.
+Plugins that perform post-processing analysis of geoscientific data for visualization.
 For example, filters that build tubes from a series of points that represent a tunnel or filters that take a 1D array, reshape it to 2D or 3D, and make a volumetric model ready for visualization all while adding spatial reference for visual integration.

     * **Sources:** Plugins that create simple synthetic data sources such as a sphere or cube with a specified attribute like a spatially varying density or electrical conductivity.
 Other sources might include using that synthetic sphere or cube to make a volumetric field of some response.
+These plugins will tailor to the educational needs in applications of this code base.

 * Develop and document the `PVGPpy` and `pvmacros` Python modules for use in ParaView's Python Shell.
 These modules will contain all of the macros, batch processing tasks, and common codes to apply to 3D data scenes.

+    * The `PVGPpy` module will hold all of the code used in the plugins so that shared features across plugins can be called rather the rewritten and so that we can version control the plugins.
+This module will be primarily for use in the plugins scripts and not necessary for use in the ParaViewPython shell.

+    * The `pvmacros` module with be full of macros and other data-independent scripts that can be used directly in the ParaViewPython shell.

-* Make tutorials on the use of ParaView's native features and the plugins distributed in this repository on open source data (for example):
+* Make tutorials on the use of the tools provided by this repository as well as share how to use ParaView's native features on open source data (for example):

-    * Document explanations of how to get sophisticated geoscientific data formats like topography DEMs into a format ParaView can read.

-     * Document how to use ParaView’s native filters to complete common tasks in the visualization of geoscientific data.
-For example, applying satellite imagery to a surface that represents topography.

 * Develop customizable scripts for the visualization of common data formats.
 This will include developing scripts on an individual basis to help others quickly visualize their data and models for quality assessment and unique research needs.